erikvullings/proxy/README.md

 I've tried wrapping my Ollama service using a tunneling service such as `ngrok`, but `ngrok` did not remove the CORS restrictions that the Ollama endpoint imposes, so that failed too.

-Finally, I've written a simple proxy service, which can be run using `bun`, which exposes a simple HTTPS endpoint that a webapp can use.
+Finally, I've written a simple proxy service, which can be run using `bun`, which exposes a simple HTTPS endpoint that a web app can use.

 ## Prerequisites

 You first need to generate a public key and certificate.
 The most important aspect is to set the fully qualified domain name, as well as the subject's alternate name, to localhost.
-On a Mac (and on Windows, using [choco](https://community.chocolatey.org/packages/mkcert)), the easiest way to do this is to use `mkcert`.
+On a Mac (and on Windows, using [Chocolatey](https://community.chocolatey.org/packages/mkcert)), the easiest way to do this is to use `mkcert`.

 ```bash
 brew install mkcert